Gold medal-worthy experts for Olympic Summer Games coverage

 Professor, kinesiology and applied physiology

-Relevant expertise: Has studied heading in soccer (women's football) and the risks of concussions for nearly three decades.
+Relevant expertise: Can comment on the impact of heading in Olympic soccer and has studied the risks of concussions in sports for nearly three decades.

 Link to profile and contact